Fernirx/test/readme.md

-# LMS Spring 🚀
+# LMS Spring

 LMS Spring is a robust, modular RESTful API for university academic management, built with Spring Boot.
 It provides a solid foundation for managing courses, students, grades, roles, and other operations, ready for integration with UIs or other services.
-The system is highly modular, secure, and supports flexible configuration for different environments.
-Comprehensive API documentation and health monitoring are included out of the box.

 ---

-## Table of Contents 📚
+## Table of Contents
 - [Introduction](#introduction)
 - [Key Features](#key-features)
 - [Technologies](#technologies)